 Employee Relations

 The goal of the Employee Relations unit is to assist individuals and departments in creating a positive and effective workplace.
-We provide advice and support to employees, supervisors and managers who have questions or need assistance with rule and policy interpretation, performance management, workplace behavior, and employee/supervisor communications.
+We provide advice and support to employees, supervisors and managers who have questions or need assistance with rule and policy interpretation, performance management, workplace behavior, and communications between employees and supervisors.

 Performance Management

-Performance management refers to the process of bringing out the best efforts of people and directing those efforts toward meeting the goals of the University and respective units/departments.
+Performance management refers to the process of bringing out the best efforts of people and directing those efforts toward meeting the goals of the University and its units and departments.
 It is much more than completing a performance review twice a year; it includes a short-term and long-term focus and incorporates the concepts of coaching, supporting, and developing.
 Performance management should be viewed as a partnership between a supervisor and an employee.

 Resources